LogtalkDotOrg/logtalk3/coding/chocolat/NOTES.md

 ________________________________________________________________________

-Chocolat is a MacOS X text editor available from:
+Chocolat is a macOS text editor available from:

 	http://chocolatapp.com/